j-chao/devops_workshops/README.md

 # DevOps Workshop

+## Workshop Format
+This workshop is structured into 4 different components, where each component will build off of knowledge learned in previous ones:
+- Containers
+- Container Orchestration
+- Pipelines
+- Everything as Code

+The presentation slides can be found in the slides/ directory.

 ## Pre-requistes
 - Familiarity with using the Terminal in a Linux environment.
 (Or willingness to learn!)
 - Git installed on your local machine.
 - VirtualBox installed on your local machine.
 (You can request for VirtualBox on the [AppStore](appstore.uhc.com))
 - [Vagrant](https://www.vagrantup.com/docs/installation/) installed on your local machine.

 ## Getting Started